 This makes virtual commutes easy and allows people to have more freedom to connect with clients and their families.
 It also gives you access in a pinch when you forget that critical document or need access to a presentation that was corrupted on your laptop.

 Another advantage is the fact that an online data backup service is an external backup of your system and files.
 Your data is protected from issues and natural disasters that in other instances would be catastrophic.

 An online data backup service is an affordable way to install a centralized network to share files and back up your system.
 It’s also a cost-effective way to back up large amounts of data instead of buying an expensive network server dedicated solely to data storage- and the company or labor to maintain it.

 Cloud services allow a company to subscribe to an online service for a nominal fee for the entire business or per user.
 Cost is variable depending on the capacity and the requirements that your business requires.

-One of the biggest changes in cloud services over the years is the ability to customize the service you need to your business.
+One of the biggest changes in cloud services over the years is the ability to customize the service you need for your business.
 Even the more inexpensive cloud service providers offer you a level of customization that is more sophisticated than traditional storage and networking systems.
-Cloud storage systems are software driven and usually require a small investment in hardware or software.
+Cloud storage systems are software-driven and usually require a small investment in hardware or software.

 Ease of Use